mbolgheather/gates-of-hell/README.md

 ### Functional Side-Effects

-Speaking of Soros, if you venture to build an app, trusted and free of tunnels to hack through; hey, save on your costs, voting machines are not interested in that!
+Speaking of Soros, if you venture to build an app, trusted and free of tunnels to hack through; voting machine company's are not interested in that!

 2016-12-13